mondora-labs/workshop-devops/02 - Infrastructure as code/README.md

 }
 ```

-If everithings will be fine, last row of the output will be:
+If everything will be fine, last row of the output will be:

 ```bash
 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

 Try to connect to the EC2!
-Retrive public IP address on the AWS console (pay attention on teamid tag!).
+Retrieve public IP address on the AWS console (pay
+attention on teamid tag!).

-### Elastic Load Balancer
+## Elastic Load Balancer

 A load balancer distribute traffic across your servers.
-Elastic Load Balancer is highly available and scalable.
+Elastic Load Balancer is
+highly available and scalable.

-To create an ELB with Terraform, you use the aws_elb resource:
+To create an ELB with Terraform, you use the aws_elb resource: This creates an
-This creates an ELB that will work across all of the AZs in your account.
+ELB that will work across all of the AZs in your account.

 ```bash
 resource "aws_elb" "devops_workshop_elb" {